mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Links to access control documentation have been updated.
 [Read more](../administration/permissions.md)
 * In-app channel prerequisites have been updated with Adobe Experience Platform Data Collection details.
 [Read more](../in-app/inapp-configuration.md)
 * Some expressions presented in ranking formula examples have been updated to avoid validation errors.
 [Read more](../offers/ranking/create-ranking-formulas.md#ranking-formula-examples)
+* A warning has been added to the **Define decision scopes** to specify that if AI model is used in an evaluation criteria group, all the evaluation criteria in that group must use the AI ranking method, with the same specific AI model.
+Moreover, only one evaluation criteria group can use AI model.
+[Read more](../offers/offer-activities/create-offer-activities.md#add-decision-scopes)

 ## August 2023 {#august-2023}